GunnarGriese/gunnargriese.github.io/assets/articles/2024-09-01-ga4-reporting-identity.md

 > Note: The sample above showcases how to send a user property along with an event, but sending a request that only contains user properties works just as fine.

 While the MP is a powerful tool, it can be challenging to fine-tune as it is easy to inflate the session count or fail to attribute events correctly to their session source.
-Hence, it requires a bit more technical know-how to set up and maintain—it's a good idea to get your developers involved as well.
-If you want to learn more about the Measurement Protocol, I recommend checking out the [official documentation](https://developers.google.com/analytics/devguides/collection/protocol/ga4).
+Hence, it requires a bit more technical know-how to set up and maintain—it's a good idea to get technical support.
+If you want to learn more about the MP, I recommend checking out the [official documentation](https://developers.google.com/analytics/devguides/collection/protocol/ga4).

 ### Using GTM Server-Side and Firestore